mariusbanea/song-lyrics-api/readme.md

 * Step 3 - display the results; sales process
 * - Step 3a - console.log the results
+* - Step 3b - if there are no results show errors
-* - Step 3b - create an HTML results variable
+* - Step 3c - if there are results, create an HTML results variable
-* - Step 3c - use a for loop to populate the empty HTML results variable (.each)
+* - Step 3d - if there is more than one restul, use a for loop to populate the empty HTML results variable (.each)
-* - Step 3d - send the content of HTML results variable to the HTML ($("class or id name from the HTML").html(HTML results variable))
+* - Step 3e - send the content of HTML results variable to the HTML ($("class or id name from the HTML").html(HTML results variable))

 ## What is AJAX?